Support / Swap

 A very popular part of our sustainability program is our swaps at the house.
 Bring what you can and walk away with new items.

 Each term we have multiple swaps: plants, books, puzzles, seedlings, eco swaps and even clothes.
 Advertised widely - please keep an eye out for dates

 We encourage our community to bring food and resources to the Greenroom that could be useful to others in the community.
 Have too many cans of tomatoes?
 Don't know what to do with the 5 unopened shampoo bottles?

 Bring them to us and we will make sure they go to people in need.

 Sewing with Purpose

-Greenhills Neighbourhood House volunteers have made nearly 1,000 bags out of recycled fabric!
+Greenhills Neighbourhood House volunteers have made well over 1,000 bags out of recycled fabric!
 These bags are given to community members full of food from our greenroom or cheaply sold in the house for people to use instead of plastic bags.

 Every week one of our champion supporters from Here for ya Mate picks up your donated aluminium and then returns the profit to our Greenroom food relief program.